 LDIC is a protection afforded to three-dimensional disposition, however expressed, of the elements of an integrated circuit and some or all of the interconnections of the integrated circuit.

 A registration of a new plant variety grants the registrant with breeder's right.
 The right is governed by the Protection of New Plant Varieties Act 2004 and the intention is to provide for the protection of the rights of breeders of new plant varieties.
 It is also intended to recognise and protect contribution made by farmers, local communities and indigenous people towards the creation of new plant varieties and to encourage investment in and development of the breeding of new plant varieties.

-The author is one of our partner practising in intellectual property.
+The author is one of our partners practising in intellectual property laws.
 If you require further information or assistance, he can be contacted at email@example.com.